Ellen Kanner

 Down and Dirty Rice

-Food goes beyond the plate.
-There’s its traditions, how its sourced, its romance and history, the powerful associations it evokes.
+In New Orleans, food goes beyond the plate.
+There are its traditions, how it’s sourced, its romance and history, the powerful associations it evokes.
 You can’t eat these things and yet they deepen your experience and appreciation of your food.
 They add their own spice.
 They make you care.
-So you can forgive the Mardi Gras madness in the French Quarter tomorrow, because you know everything will be made lovingly, locally, traditionally and liberally seasoned with joy.
-Food at its source tastes of the spirit of a place and in New Orleans, that means laissez les bon temps rouller.

 Down and Dirty Rice